Marietta S. Robinson: Political career

 In early 2013, she was nominated by President Obama as commissioner of the U.S. Consumer Product Safety Commission and approved by the Senate in June 2013.
 She served in that position until June 2018.
 In 1985 Governor James Blanchard appointed her to the Michigan Building Authority, which she served on until 1989.
 In 2000 she was nominated by the Michigan Democratic Party for the Michigan Supreme Court to run against incumbent Chief Justice Clifford Taylor and was unsuccessful.
 In 2002 she was a candidate for the Democratic nomination for Michigan Attorney General, but withdrew her name before the convention.
 In 2008, she served as co-chair of Michigan Women for Obama.
 In 2009, she was appointed by Michigan Senators Carl Levin and Debbie Stabenow as a member of the Judicial Advisory Committee for the Eastern District of Michigan.
-In 2011, she served as independent legal counsel to the Chair of the United Nations Peacebuilding Commission in Liberia.

 Other activities

 From 1989 to 1997 she was a federally-appointed trustee of the Dalkon Shield Claimants’ Trust which disbursed over $2.4 billion to more than 300,000 claimants in more than 120 countries.
-She is a Professorial Lecturer in Law at the George Washington University Law School in Washington, DC.
 She was a 2019 Fellow at the Harvard University Advanced Leadership Initiative and Distinguished Fellow for Consumer Protection at the American Constitution Society.
-She is on the Board of Managerial Trustees of the International Association of Women Judges.
+She was on the Board of Managerial Trustees of the International Association of Women Judges from 2018-2025 and chaired the Resource Development Committee.
 She is a Fellow and was the first woman president of the International Society of Barristers.
 In 2015, she was a speaker in the Distinguished Speaker Series of the World Bank Executive Committee.
 She is a Fellow of the American and Michigan Bar Associations, is a Member in the International Women's Foundation and has been listed for more than 20 years in Who's Who in The World, In America, in American Law and of American Women.

 Personal life

 She was married for 28 years to James K. Robinson, who was U.S. Attorney in Detroit under President Carter, Dean of Wayne State University Law School from 1993-1998, Assistant Attorney General of the U.S. Department of Justice under President Clinton, and a partner at Honigman, Miller, Schwartz and Cohn in Detroit prior to 1993 and at Cadwalader, Wickersham and Taft LLC from 2001 until his death of cancer in 2010.
-Her two earlier short marriages ended in divorce.
 She has two stepchildren and five grandchildren.